 Matthias Lehmann ››

-Through the research for his graduate thesis that dealt with human trafficking prevention he became aware of the collateral damage caused by anti-trafficking and prostitution legislation, in particular where sex workers and migrants are concerned.
+Through the research for his graduate thesis that dealt with human trafficking prevention in Thailand he became aware of the collateral damage caused by anti-trafficking and prostitution legislation, in particular where sex workers and migrants are concerned.
 With this research project, Mr Lehmann aimed to add to the knowledge about the experiences of sex workers in South Korea.